The natural threats are the ones you should be concerned about in Tasmania, so let home insurance protect you from whatever Mother Nature can muster.

 What insurers can I access in Tasmania?

 Finder.com.au’s panel of insurers includes some of Australia’s leading home insurance providers, all of which offer cover to Tasmanian homeowners.
-These insurers include:
+In addition, these insurers offer cover in TAS:

-Are there any exclusions and additional costs I should be aware of in Tasmania?
+Are there any exclusions and additional costs I should be aware of?

 Before choosing a policy, take a close look at any general exclusions that apply.
 Some common exclusions are: